top of page

 The purpose is exposure for learning.

-The world environment must be understood as it truly operates — not as it is presented — and not always hidden by people for money.
+The world environment must be understood as it truly operates — not simply as it is presented or hidden by people for money.

 Only when the environment is seen clearly can it be learned from.